MareoRaft/tcr-analysis/README.md

 The server is a dev server

   # todo: once the below is reliable, move it into a script so it can be fully automated
+  # last update took just 5 minutes.  there was no docker update though.
   git push
   docker push mvlancellotti/tcr-analysis:dev
   ssh date